freshlybakedcode/ee-calculator/README.md

 ## Useage

-In the project directory, you can run:
+In the project directory, after running `yarn i` to install the dependencies, you can run:

 ### `yarn start`